010001000100000101000001/anderson_health_fitness/README.md

 ## Introduction

 This is my fifth project in Code Institute Diploma in Software Development with eCommerce.
 The Anderson Health & Fitness project is an e-commerce application designed to allow users to browse, search, and purchase workout gear.
 The application also includes user authentication, shopping cart functionality, user profile management and a section for users to leave product reviews.
+The application is built with Django and follows best practices for user interface design, focusing on user-friendliness and mobile responsiveness.
+The application is styled using Bootstrap 5 and utilizes the Stripe payment gateway for secure transactions.

 ## Table of Contents